 Did you know that your dog can save the lives of other dogs by becoming a volunteer blood donor?
 By doing so, you and your dog will help to ensure an adequate supply of blood is available to treat critically ill or injured dogs.

-Changes Fuel Increase for Canine Blood
+The Need for Canine Blood Donors

 The practice of banking canine blood is a relatively new concept, with most facilities opening within the last 15 to 20 years.
 Before canine blood banks, veterinarians had to rely on their own dogs or those of a colleague or client to donate blood.

 Today's dogs are benefiting from advances in veterinary medical technology, and blood transfusions are no exception.
 Also, more owners are treating their dogs as part of the family and are willing to spend money on emergency and internal medicine, orthopedic and soft tissue surgery, and oncology, all of which can require life-saving blood transfusions.

 Canine blood banks, which are run much like human blood banks, rely on volunteers that meet blood donation requirements.
 Some blood banks, such as California's Hemopet, which ships blood products nationwide as well as to Canada and Hong Kong, house donor dogs in on-site kennels.
 Hemopet's donor dogs are racing Greyhounds rescued from Texas, Oklahoma and Arizona.
 These dogs remain in the program for about 12 to 18 months before they are adopted to loving homes.
 Other blood banks, such as the Penn Animal Blood Bank (PABB) at the University of Pennsylvania School of Veterinary Medicine, which utilizes its own blood mobile and stores blood for patients at the university's Mathew J. Ryan Veterinary Hospital, rely on blood drives at veterinary hospitals and breed clubs.